Surrender of Japan: 9 August: Soviet invasion and Nagasaki

-At 04:00 on 9 August word reached Tokyo that the Soviet Union had broken the Neutrality Pact, declared war on Japan, subscribed to the Potsdam Declaration and launched an invasion of Manchuria.
+At 04:00 JST on 9 August, word reached Tokyo that the Soviet Union had broken the Neutrality Pact, declared war on Japan, subscribed to the Potsdam Declaration and launched an invasion of Manchuria.

 When the Russians invaded Manchuria, they sliced through what had once been an elite army and many Russian units only stopped when they ran out of gas.
 The Soviet 16th Army—100,000 strong—launched an invasion of the southern half of Sakhalin Island.
 Their orders were to mop up Japanese resistance there, and then within 10 to 14 days—be prepared to invade Hokkaido, the northernmost of Japan's home islands.
 The Japanese force tasked with defending Hokkaido, the 5th Area Army, was under strength at two divisions and two brigades, and was in fortified positions on the east side of the island.
 The Soviet plan of attack called for an invasion of Hokkaido from the west.
 The Soviet declaration of war also changed the calculation of how much time was left for maneuver.
 Japanese intelligence was predicting that U.S. forces might not invade for months.
 Soviet forces, on the other hand, could be in Japan proper in as little as 10 days.
 The Soviet invasion made a decision on ending the war extremely time sensitive.